The classification of 2-connected 7-manifolds: Examples

 \section{Examples}

 Ever since Milnor's discovery of exotic 7-spheres \cite{milnor56}, $2$-connected $7$-manifolds have provided interesting examples in topology and geometry.
-In this section we discuss a number of examples of $2$-connected $7$-manioflds.
-In Section \ref{subsec:sphere_bundles} we consider the total spaces of $3$-sphere bundles over $S^4$ and their connected sums.
-In Section \ref{subsec:geometry} we mention some examples admitting interesting metrics.
-In Section \ref{subsec:the} we give examples which are tangentially homotopy equivalent but not homeomorphic.
-Finally in Section \ref{subsec:monoid} we present a refinement of Wilkens' list \cite[Theorem 1]{wilkens72} of the indecomposable generators for the monoid of almost diffeomorphism classes of $2$-connected $7$-manifolds.
+In this section we discuss various examples of $2$-connected $7$-manifolds.
+In Section \ref{ss:sphere_bundles} we consider the total spaces of $3$-sphere bundles over $S^4$ and their connected sums.
+In Section \ref{ss:geometry} we mention some examples admitting interesting metrics.
+In Section \ref{ss:the} we give examples which are tangentially homotopy equivalent but not homeomorphic.
+Finally in Section \ref{ss:monoid} we present a refinement of Wilkens' list \cite[Theorem 1]{wilkens72} of the indecomposable generators for the monoid of almost diffeomorphism classes of $2$-connected $7$-manifolds.